datastax/dsbulk/manual/settings.md

 Whether or not to use ANSI colors and other escape sequences in log messages printed to standard output and standard error.

-By default, DSBulk will use colored output when:
+By default, DSBulk will use colored output when the terminal is:

-- The terminal is compatible with ANSI escape sequences; all common terminals on *nix and BSD systems, including MacOS, are ANSI-compatible, as well as some popular terminals for Windows, such as Mintty (distributed with Cygwin) and MinGW.
+- compatible with ANSI escape sequences; all common terminals on *nix and BSD systems, including MacOS, are ANSI-compatible, and some popular terminals for Windows (Mintty, MinGW)
-- The terminal is the standard Windows DOS command prompt (in which case, ANSI sequences are translated on the fly).
+- a standard Windows DOS command prompt (ANSI sequences are translated on the fly).

 There should be no reason to disable ANSI escape sequences, but if, for some reason, colored messages are not desired or not printed correctly, this option allows disabling ANSI support altogether.